arcan1s/ahriman/docs/configuration.rst

 Remote git source synchronization settings.
 Unlike ``Upload`` triggers those triggers are used for PKGBUILD synchronization - e.g. fetch from remote repository PKGBUILDs before updating process or pulling updated PKGBUILDs to the remote repository.

+Both urls support authorization; to do so you'd need to prefix the url with authorization part, e.g. ``https://key:token@github.com/arcan1s/ahriman.git``.
+It is highly recommended to use application tokens instead of your user authorization details.

 * ``pull_url`` - url of the remote repository from which PKGBUILDs can be pulled before build process, string, required.
 * ``pull_branch`` - branch of the remote repository from which PKGBUILDs can be pulled before build process, string, optional, default is ``master``.
+* ``push_url`` - url of the remote repository to which PKGBUILDs should be pushed after build process, string, required.
+* ``push_branch`` - branch of the remote repository to which PKGBUILDs should be pushed after build process, string, optional, default is ``master``.

 ``report`` group
 ----------------